demisto/content/Packs/CommonScripts/Scripts/CryptoCurrenciesFormat/README.md

- Verifies that a Bitcoin address is valid and only returns the address if it is valid.
+Verifies that a cryptocurrency address is valid and only returns the address if it is valid.

 ## Script Data
 ---